Figma Plugin: Export Figma Email Designs to Postcards

 ✔️ No loose layers outside the container.

-✔️ Masked or difficult effects flattened.
+✔️ Difficult effects flattened.

 ✔️ Image collages grouped/framed into one block.